 - The secretary must receive a response, if any, to the complaint within five days after the complaint is delivered to the respondent.

 - The secretary must receive the parties’ objections, if any, to panel members within two days after the parties’ receipt of the members’ names.

 - The chair must appoint a fact-finder within seven days after receiving the complaint.

 - The secretary must receive the fact-finder’s final report within 21 days after the fact-finder’s appointment.

-- The hearing may begin no sooner than seven days after the secretary’s receipt of the fact-finder’s final report.
+- The hearing may begin no sooner than five days after the parties’ receipt of the fact-finder’s report.

-- The secretary must receive a list of each party’s witnesses, if any, at least three days before the hearing.
+- The secretary must receive a list of each party’s witnesses, if any, at least four days before the hearing.

-- The panel must submit its report within seven days after the final hearing session.
+- The panel must submit its report within ten days after the final hearing session.

 - The parties must submit a response, if any, to the report within three days after receiving it.

 - The decision of the provost, dean or associate vice president must be rendered within 14 days after the final hearing session.

 - The president, provost, or vice president must receive an appeal, if any, within five days after the initial decision.

 - The president, provost, or vice president must receive a response, if any, to an appeal within five days after the opposing party’s receipt of the appeal.

 - The president, provost, or vice president must render a written decision on the appeal within 14 days after receiving it.

 Normally, the formal complaint process should take about 60 days.
 In instances where a time period set out in Section 7 cannot be met because of illness, holidays, the absence of witnesses from campus, the complexity of the case, or competing demands on UWC members or decision makers, the chair may extend that time period.
 The parties will be informed by the secretary or chair if a time period is extended, and the chair’s decision regarding extensions will be final.